ivogeorg/FCND-Motion-Planning/README.md

 5. Command wrappers (`arm`, `cmd_position`, etc.)

 This is essentially a class that serves as an interface to the vehicle dynamics model in the [simulator](#4-simulator).
 A subclass inherits everything that defines the vehicle and its control from its parent so that it can focus on the additional functionality (in this case, planning a path through a complex 2.5D environment.

+#### 2.1.
+Local `udacidrone` Tree

+Due to the necessity to debug the [hanging issue](4-5-hanging-in-the-messaging-protocol) described further down below, and furthermore because of the dissappearance of the preinstalled Udacity workspaces, I have imported locally the `udacidrone` tree into the repository and it is run from there.

 ### 3. `udacidrone` Communications